 A short order café is located in the Student Commons.
-The café serves breakfast, lunch, and dinner Monday through Thursday.
-The cafe may be closed on certain occasions when the college is holding special events in the Student Commons or when class is not in session.
+The café serves lunch Monday through Thursday.
+The cafe may be closed when the college is holding special events in the Student Commons or when class is not in session.
 Snacks and soft drinks may also be purchased from vending machines in the Student Commons.